slangenbach/notes/snowflake_snowpro_core.md

 - Results are cached per warehouse and stored for 24 hours or until underlying data changes
 - Snowflake can cluster tables (~ add an index) to improve performance, yet is only makes sense for very large tables (multiple TBs)

 ## Roles and Permissions

 - We can create roles via `CREATE ROLE <ROLE_NAME>`
 - Roles can be granted privileges using `GRANT USAGE ON <OBJECT> <OBJECT_NAME> TO ROLE <ROLE_NAME>`

+## Snowpipe

+- Snowpipe monitors buckets for new files and automatically loads and transforms them
+- It is build on serverless infrastructure and does not use warehouses (seems like S3 Object Lambda in disguise)
+- Using Snowpipe involves creating an external stage, using the `COPY` command, creating the pipe and setting up a (S3) notification (Queue, EventGridand event subscription with *Storage Queue Data Contributor* role for Azure) to trigger the pipe
+- We create pipes using `CREATE OR REPLACE pipe <PIPE_NAME> AS COPY INTO <TABLE_NAME> FROM @<STAGE_NAME>`
+- Make sure to set `AUTO_INGEST = TRUE` in order to load files automatically
+- Use the `NOTIFICATION_CHANNEL` property of the pipe as the source (SQS Queue) for the S3 event notification
+- We can list all pipes using `SHOW PIPES`
+- We can update pipe using `ALTER pipe <PIPE_NAME> refresh`
+- We can get the status of a pipe using `SELECT SYSTEM$PIPE_STATUS('<PIPE_NAME>')`

 [1]: https://www.udemy.com/course/snowflake-masterclass